DataResearchLabs/sql_scripts/oracle/data_validation_framework/rule_set_04__numeric_values.md

 <a id="t012" class="anchor" href="#t012" aria-hidden="true"> </a>
 ### T012 - Numeric Range
 Verify numeric field value is within a range.
-For example, to verify that field employee_id is between 100 and 999 in table employees:
+In the example below, we verify that field employee_id is between 100 and 999 in table employees.
+Note that you can run the inner query yourself to return the actual rejection code (is too low or too high) along with the actual value and the expected value...all nicely packaged for easy troubleshooting.
 ```sql
 SELECT CASE WHEN COUNT(*) > 0 THEN 'FAIL' ELSE 'P' END AS status
 FROM (